 The funding level on this solvency basis for the Scheme at the full valuation in 2022 was 90% - so that means that at that date there wasn't enough money in the Scheme to buy everyone's benefits if the Scheme had to do that through an insurance company.

-Since then, the funding materially improved and in March 2023, the Trustee was able to secure all member benefits with an insurer.
+Since then, the funding materially improved and in March 2023, the Trustee was able to secure further benefits with an insurer.
+It is the intention of the Trustee to insure all benefits during 2025.

 If the Scheme was wound up and there was not enough money to buy out all the benefits with an insurance policy, the Company would have to make up the shortfall.

 For cases where a company goes out of business and doesn't have the money to pay the benefits promised, the Government has set up the Pension Protection Fund (PPF) which can pay compensation to members.
-You can find out more about the PPF on its website: www.ppf.co.uk
+You can find out more about the PPF on its website: www.ppf.co.uk.